kyleiwaniec/w205Project/cron/readme.md

 ##CRON is awesome

-To schedule some stuff, write a cron job in cron-file.txt

-Then run:
-`crontab cron-file.txt`

-This will start the deamon.
-Everytime you run this command, the crontab will be replaced by the new data in the cron-file.txt

-Put everything on one line
+Remember to put everything on one line
 Make sure to hit "return" so the file ends with a new line.

+Make sure that simple_sched.sh is executable:
+`chmod +x simple_sched.sh`

 To setup the cron Daemon that will schedule the project every day at noon UTC run:
 `crontab simple_sched_cron.txt`

-Make sure that simple_sched.sh is executable:
-`chmod +x simple_sched.sh`
+Everytime you run this command, the crontab will be replaced by the new data in the simple_sched_cron.txt